DavidCEllis/ducktools-lazyimporter/README.md

 Most implementations rely on stdlib modules that are themselves slow to import (for example: typing, importlib.util, logging, inspect, ast).
-By contrast `lazyimporter` only uses modules that python imports on launch as part of `site`.
+By contrast `lazyimporter` only uses modules that python imports on launch.

 `lazyimporter` does not attempt to propagate laziness, only the modules provided to `lazyimporter` directly will be imported lazily.
 Any subdependencies of those